McCloudS/subgen/README.md

 <details>
 <summary>Updates:</summary>

+28 Jan 2024: Fixed issue with ffmpeg python module not importing correctly.
+Removed separate GPU/CPU containers.
+Also removed the script from installing packages, which should help with odd updates I can't control (from other packages/modules).
+The image is a couple gigabytes larger, but allows easier maintenance.

 19 Dec 2023: Added the ability for Plex and Jellyfin to automatically update metadata so the subtitles shows up properly on playback.
 (See https://github.com/McCloudS/subgen/pull/33 from Rikiar73574)

 31 Oct 2023: Added Bazarr support via Whipser provider.